 – My 3 layer thermal undergarments

 – My 5mm dry suit gloves.
 These made a huge difference from a comfort point of view even compared to my dives in 6°C in Scotland with my previous gloves.
 No water was circulating inside so my hands stayed at a normal temperature.
-Besides, although all my buddies were wearing 7mm mitaines, I could keep my full dexterity, which was really useful to shoot pictures and videos.
+Besides, although all my buddies were wearing 7mm mittens, I could keep my full dexterity, which was really useful to shoot pictures and videos.
 My hands never shook the way they did during my first extreme cold dive in Ushuaia, Argentina.

 For all these reasons, I was happy I made the choice one more time to bring all my scuba gear with me.
-Anyway with only 15 kg of diving equipment, dry suit and bag included, I still had spare kilos in my pre-booked hold luggage of 20 kg.
+Anyway, with only 15 kg of diving equipment, dry suit and bag included, I still had spare kilos in my pre-booked hold luggage of 20 kg.
 I only needed a small backpack with me on the plane and I was off for a 3-day scuba weekend in Iceland.

 Magical contrasts in blue, black and gold

-I can tell anyone now: Silfra should be within the top of your scuba bucket list.
+I can tell anyone now: Silfra should be at the top of your scuba bucket list.
 Water is freezing cold but from now, every time someone asks me the usual question “So where is your favourite place to dive?”, I will now include Iceland in my reply.

 The most important moment of the dive was actually the beginning.
 When you put your head in the water and suddenly your eyes can’t believe what they see!
 The way the golden light is distributed and reflected on the rocks in such blue transparent water is nothing like I have ever seen before.
-Everything is emphasized by dark shadows as the sun was very bright that day, giving an even higher contrast to the rocky underwater landscape.
+Everything is emphasised by dark shadows as the sun was very bright that day, giving an even higher contrast to the rocky underwater landscape.

 I had the impression during the dive of having a liquid mirror above my head, or if you prefer it was like flying over a lake, a bit like my halocline experience in the Cenotes of Mexico, except here everything was upside down.
-As a result it is a delightful playground for underwater photographers and videographers.
+As a result, it is a delightful playground for underwater photographers and videographers.
 The 100m visibility allowing to shoot from a long distance.
-Shots of tiny divers lost between the huge rocks of Silfra canyon and especially the part called Cathedral make incredible images.
+Shots of tiny divers lost between the huge rocks of Silfra Canyon and especially the part called Cathedral make incredible images.